lion24/speed-sleuth/README.md

 ## Requirements

  - Python3 and virtualenv (python3-virtualenv)
  - A google chrome that support headless mode.
-The latest versions supports by default this mode (https://www.google.com/chrome)
+The latest version supports by default this mode (https://www.google.com/chrome)
- - You also should have `bsdtar` installed in order for make recipe to unpack the webdriver correctly.
+ - You should also have `bsdtar` installed to unpack the webdriver correctly.

 ## How to run